rosafilgueira/VarPy/README.md

-# VarPy
-VarPy: A python library for volcanic and rock physics data analysis
+# VarPy: A python library for volcanic and rock physics data analysis

 VarPy is an open-source toolbox which provides a